nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-- `edit session 1 Tutorial0` will replace the session name of the first session listed to 'Tutorial0'.
+- `edit session 1 Tutorial1` will rename the first session listed to 'Tutorial1'.